fionahevans/ppd/README.md

 * nearestStations: Find the nearest stations (in STATIONS) to a given longitude and latitude
 * getPPD: Download PPD data fromSILO and store as a data frame
 * ppd2apsimMET: Convert downloaded PPD data to APSIM .met file
+* getDPIRDstations: Download list of DPIRD weather stations
+* getDPIRDdaily: Download DPIRD daily weather data for one year (may contain missing values)
+* getDPIRDhourlyByYear: Download DPIRD daily weather data for a period of one year (may contain missing values)

 Planned future functionality:
 * function getClimatology is in development - do not use